 Front to back balance is also important.
 Step back and look at your touring coach.
-Make sure there is not too much weight on the hitch or on the rear of the touring coach.
+Make sure there is not too much weight in the front or on the rear of the touring coach.
 Be sure to secure all items.
 Loose items can cause damage and can be a safety issue.